magma/magma/docs/readmes/lte/upgrade_1_4.md

 ---
-id: agw_140_upgrade
+id: upgrade_1_4
-title: Upgrading from 1.3
+title: Upgrade to v1.4
 hide_title: true
 ---

-# Upgrading from 1.3
+# Upgrade to v1.4

 You can upgrade your access gateways doing SSH directly into them and run an `apt-get upgrade`, with some required modification steps.